koraykoca/git-cheat-sheet/README.md

 ## GIT Branching

 Branching means that we diverge from the main line of the development and continue to work without messing with that main line.
 We prefer to work on the copy of the master branch and work on the project independently from our teammates.
 After that we will merge our changes/branch with the main branch.
 To create a new branch, we use _**git branch**_ command.
 To switch to an existing branch, we use _**git checkout**_ command.
+This command switches to the specified branch and updates the working directory.

 ```ruby
 git branch branch_name